 - Must be eligible according to application form criteria*

-- Resident in the United Kingdom
+- Based in the United Kingdom

-*In assessing each application the NYB team will take into account a number of factors based on the Jerwood Foundation’s Toolkit for Socio-economic Diversity and Inclusion in the Arts.
+*In assessing each application the NYB team will take into account a number of factors based on the Jerwood Foundation’s Toolkit for Socio-economic Diversity and Inclusion in the arts.
 NYB may require provision of financial evidence before deciding on any application.
 Typically this would include:

 - Whether a family is living on significantly less than the national average wage, and/or in receipt of benefit or income support eg: Universal Credit

-- If they are receiving a bursary for dance study from any dance school.
+- If they are receiving a bursary for dance study from any dance school

 - Type of school attended